Department for Innovation, Universities and Skills

 The Department for Innovation, Universities and Skills (DIUS) was a UK government department created on 28 June 2007 to take over some of the functions of the Department of Education and Skills and of the Department of Trade and Industry.
 Its head office was based at Kingsgate House, 66-74 Victoria Street, London SW1, which has now been demolished.
 In June 2009 it was merged into the newly formed Department for Business, Innovation and Skills.
-It was responsible for adult learning, some parts of further education, higher education, skills, science and innovation.
+It was responsible for adult learning, some parts of further education, higher education, skills, science and innovation, but only some of the department's functions were UK-wide.
+It oversaw the science budget, provided through the Research Councils, for the UK as a whole.
+On the other hand, education is a devolved matter and there were corresponding departments in the Northern Ireland Executive, Scottish Government and Welsh Assembly Government.